-You are probably wondering why you are in a plastic surgeon?s office when you have a diagnosis of breast cancer.
+You are probably wondering why you are in a plastic surgeon's office when you have a diagnosis of breast cancer.
 Some plastic surgeons devote a substantial part of their practice to making the treatment of breast cancer easier by offering breast reconstruction surgery to women who require mastectomies.
 Reconstructive surgery in this setting is different than cosmetic surgery.
 It is about trying to make the patient feel whole again.
 It can enable her to regain control of her life.
 So much of breast cancer treatment is dictated to a patient by the stage of her disease.
 Breast reconstruction can give a woman a voice in her treatment: does she want reconstruction?
 If so, how and when?
 You had no choice in having breast cancer, but you do have some say in how you to choose to respond to it.

 The Breast Cancer Treatment Process

 First, a biopsy is done to establish that you definitely have breast cancer.
 You most likely have already had a breast biopsy, which demonstrated that you have either non-invasive (in situ) breast cancer or invasive breast cancer.
-Non-invasive breast cancer means the tumor is still in your milk ducts.
+Non-invasive breast cancer means the tumor is still in your milk ducts, and cannot have already spread elsewhere.
 Invasive breast cancer has usually originated in the milk ducts and has penetrated the wall of the duct and moved into the surrounding breast tissue.
 These cancers can be treated with either a lumpectomy and radiation or with a mastectomy; your survival would be the same with either treatment.
 If you are being advised to have a mastectomy, it is generally because your tumor is too large, relative to the size of your breast, to be adequately removed and leave your breast with an acceptable cosmetic result.
-Some patients who would otherwise be poor candidates for lumpectomy can be converted into good candidates by having an Oncologic Breast Reconstrution (See below.)
+Some patients who would otherwise be poor candidates for lumpectomy can be converted into good candidates by having an Oncologic Breast Reconstruction (See below.)
 Alternatively, you may not wish to have a lumpectomy and radiation, and therefore you have chosen a mastectomy by default in that you do not wish to have lumpectomy followed by radiation.

 Invasive cancer can spread, and if it was found in your initial biopsy, you will have a separate outpatient procedure known as a "sentinel node biopsy" to see if the cancer has spread to the lymph nodes in your axilla (armpit).
 If it has, additional lymph nodes will be removed during your mastectomy.
 This finding will also mean you will definitely need chemotherapy after your mastectomy.